 Old Bay seasoning is a versatile and savory East Coast staple.
 Over a dozen components are in the mix so make sure you take inventory before preparing your blend.
 Whether or not you have access to a bushel of freshly caught Maryland crabs, toss it on home fries or fried chicken for a fabulous flavor boost.
 Get our Old Bay Seasoning recipe.

 Louisiana gets all the credit for this peppery party that delivers Mardi Gras to your mouth.
 The fiery seasoning is ideal on seafood (especially shrimp), but keep it in mind for poultry as well. Ça c’est bon.
 Get our Cajun Seasoning recipe.

 This multi-pronged spice blend, courtesy of Ray Lampe (a.k.a.
 Dr. BBQ) hits all the right notes: sweet, savory with just the right amount of heat.
 Apply it to a rack of ribs and you certainly won’t be singing the blues.
 Get our Big-Time Barbecue Rub recipe.

 Fun fact: The recipe for ranch actually does come from a ranch, but not where you’d expect.
 Santa Barbara stakes the claim for this popular seasoning that’s also popular in liquid form.
 Try the dry version on tortilla chips or potatoes (whether baked, fried, or roasted).
 Get the Ranch Seasoning recipe.

-Saco Powdered Buttermilk, $4.48 at Walmart
+Saco Powdered Buttermilk, $4.12 from Walmart

 Add this to your spice cabinet for future experiments.